 After logging in, all you need to do is access Web Applications section, click on deploy button, select your war file and that’s it.

-VoiceXML applications are a great way to give more than one access possibility to a service and using Glassfish and MySQL for developing this applications is incredibly easy.
+VoiceXML applications are a great way to give more than one access possibility to a service and using Glassfish and MySQL for developing this kind of application is incredibly easy.
 You barely take notice of them :)

 The project is located at http://voicehotel.dev.java.net and you can download all it’s source codes.
 More info is located at https://voicehotel.dev.java.net/source/browse/voicehotel/trunk/artifacts/documentation/.